GodswillUmoh/Matplotlib_Vs_Seaborn/README.md

 # in this case we will like to count the species, vertical
 sns.countplot(x='species', data=dataset, palette= 'rocket')
 plt.show()

+#Checking the value count for each species to see if the representation is correct
+dataset['species'].value_counts() #result shows each is 50

 # Produce a Chart using the count function
 # in this case we will like to count the sepal_length, showing horizontally